Anomaly Detection Service¶

 The Anomaly Detection Service aims to automatically detect unexpected behaviour of processes and assets using time series data.

-For a given asset and for a specified period of time, the user will be notified whether the asset's behaviour is abnormal in any way.
-Using this information the user is able to monitor his assets (e.g. by setting notification/warning thresholds).
+For a given asset and for a specified period of time, the user is notified if the asset behaves abnormally in any way.
+Using this information the user is able to monitor their assets (e.g. by setting notification/warning thresholds).

 The service enables the user to run the following applications: